larrywright/larrywright.me/content/photo/scenes-from-a-farm/index.md

  - "Barn-004.jpg"
 ---

-A friend asked me to take some pictures of the farm that had been in their family for generations, before it was sold.
+A friend asked me to take some pictures of the farm that had been in their family for generations, before some of the items were sold.

 {{% optfigure src="Barn-004.jpg" caption="This barn has stood for over 100 years.
 Alas, it's unstable and due to be torn down.
 The wood, however, is being salvaged." %}}